 Poetry Revision: Dotting Your I's and Crossing Your T's

-Written by: Gail DeBole
+by Gail DeBole

 Congratulations!
 You are ready to post your poem.